omarfarouk311/Social-Network-Blog-REST-API/README.md

 - Dockerized Application: The project uses Docker to simplify deployment and management, with a Docker Compose file included for easy setup.

 ## Database
-- Aggregation Pipelines: Used to perform complex data querying and transformations, it also Includes bulk reading operations using MongoDB’s $lookup stage for efficient data joins between collections.
+- Aggregation Pipelines: Used to perform complex data querying and transformations, it also includes bulk reading operations using MongoDB’s $lookup stage for efficient data joins between collections.
 - Optimized Queries: Concurrent query execution when applicable and appropriate indexing for fast responses, even during complex operations.
-- Clustered Posts Collections: Posts are stored with their _id field as a clustered index for better indexing and retrieval, this ensures that the data is ordered on the disk by the order of the documents in the collection, ensuring that the minimum number of pages are read from the disk and reducing random I/O operations.
+- Clustered Posts Collections: Posts are stored with their _id field as a clustered index for better indexing and retrieval.
+This ensures that the data is ordered on the disk by the order of the documents in the collection, ensuring that the minimum number of pages are read from the disk and reducing random I/O operations.
 - Used TTL indexes to manage the deletion of tokens and refresh-tokens collections documents after their expiry time.
 - Transactions: Used for critical operations to ensure ACID properties compliance with specific read preference, read and write concerns, including setting the journal to true to ensure safe writes.